Hold-up & Duress Alarms

 Installations of Duress and/or Hold-up alarms that are expected to be monitored and responded to by University Police will conform to the following:

-4. Yearly training and testing of buttons will be required.
+- Yearly training and testing of buttons will be required.
+Training can be requested by contacting Officer Shelly Stevick - [email protected].

-5. A Certificate of Fitness must be completed by any staff, student, or faculty member that has access to the button and is responsible for its activation.
+- A Certificate of Fitness must be completed by any staff, student, or faculty member with access to the button and is responsible for its activation.

-Duress: Duress Alarm buttons installations are sternly regulated at Penn State and will be restricted to vetted locations and operations where duress alarms are the only, and best, occupant security option.
+Duress: Duress Alarm button installations are regulated at Penn State and will be restricted to vetted locations and operations where duress alarms are the only, and best, occupant security option.

-Cameras: Any location where we install duress or Hold-up buttons, we will require video surveillance.
+Cameras: In any location where we install duress or Hold-up buttons, we will require video surveillance.
 This will be mandatory.
 For existing locations, we will either install cameras or remove buttons.
 Note: Installing cameras tasked on work or office locations, will likely meet with resistance from staff/faculty.

-Other Options: Positioning a phone at the location, with 911 or 3-1111 on speed dial, often accomplishes the same function and results in better response to many situations.
+Other Options: Positioning a phone at the location, with 911 or 814-863-1111 on speed dial, often accomplishes the same function and results in better response to many situations.
 If the user cannot talk, Police dispatchers or 911 operators can still listen in while dispatching assistance.
 Steps should be taken operationally and/or procedurally in order to reduce or eliminate the risk.
-Other options can include +1 staffing procedures, training nearby staff to make phone calls, a “local only” system to alert full-time staff at locally attended locations (IE, no tie to Police), etc.
+Other options can include +1 staffing procedures, training nearby staff to make phone calls, a “local only” system to alert full-time staff at locally attended locations.